zipporahmutanu04/Aleph-hackathon/README.md

 ## Adding Foundry

-Scaffold-OP only uses Hardhat to reduce complexity.
-Hardhat's NodeJS stack and cleaner deployment management makes it the better default for a boilerplate.
+Hardhat's NodeJS stack and cleaner deployment management makes it a better default for Scaffold-OP.

 To add Foundry to Scaffold-OP, follow this simple [tutorial](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry) by Hardhat.
 We recommend users who want more robust and faster testing to add Foundry.